bbilalli/fishing-information-from-AIS/README.md

-# Samples of Data and Code for the SIGSPATIAL 2022 submission
+# Data and Code for the SIGSPATIAL 2022 submission
 # Code
 Code to process AIS, Environmental and Fishing Repors data.
 # Data